 Their smell is delicious and inviting.
 Vine-ripened tomatoes sitting on my kitchen bench.
 They will go into my Italian Tomato Sauce later – women on my programme know that tomatoes are rich in a compound called Lycopene and one cup (240mL) of tomato juice provides approximately 23mg of lycopene.
-Cooking tomatoes is best, because heat transforms natural lycopene to a form that is easier to utilize by the human body.
+Cooking tomatoes is best however, because heat transforms natural lycopene to a form that is easier to utilize by the human body.

 “I loved all the food ideas” said Chris to me in an email last week, “I’ve gone from 71kg down to 63kg (11st 3lb to 9st 13lb in UK terms) and it feels great.
 It also wasn’t really that hard and I love how my hot flushes are reduced and my sleep is so much better.
 What is the best thing that I took out of this programme though, was that I’m back to eating what my body needs and wants – not what my teenage boys demand.
 I feel amazing now.”